nabeelxy/web-security-agents/README.md

 - A basic agent using ADK
 - A basic agent using LangChain
 - A basic agent using ollama
+- A basic agent using ADK but can run standalone without adk web

 ## Agents with Tools
+- Built-in tool calling with ADK
+- Custom tool calling with ADK
+- Custom tool calling with LangChain

 ## Agents with MCP Servers
+- A basic MCP server with stdio transport
+- A basic MCP server with http transport
+- A MCP server for VT APIs (threat intelligence)
+- A MCP server for UrlScan APIs (web page crawling)

 ## Agents with RAG
+- Threat intelligence RAG agent

 ## Multi-Agents
+- Sequential agent
+- Parallel agent
+- Loop agent

 ## Web Security Agent
+- A ReAct Agent (i.e. an Agent in a Loop iteratively using tools) to investigate websites